shawnwbts/SIRCOT/README.md

-# Context-Aware Smart Contract Comment Generation Using Information Retrieval and Scene-Driven Chain-of-Thought
+# Context-Aware Smart Contract Comment Generation Using Information Retrieval and Scenario-Driven Chain-of-Thought

-This is the source code and dataset to the paper "Context-Aware Smart Contract Comment Generation Using Information Retrieval and Scene-Driven Chain-of-Thought".
+This is the source code and dataset to the paper "Context-Aware Smart Contract Comment Generation Using Information Retrieval and Scenario-Driven Chain-of-Thought".
 Please refer to the paper for the experimental details.

 # Approach